peiman/changie/README.md

 # changie

 Changie is a version and change log manager for releases.
-It's designed for projects using Git, [Semantic Versioning 2.0.0](https://semver.org), and [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/).
+It's designed for projects using Git, [Semantic Versioning](https://semver.org), and [Keep a Changelog](https://keepachangelog.com/).

 ## Features